drewdeponte/sublime_guard/README.markdown

 ===========================

 This project provides integration of Guard into the Sublime Text 2 editor.
-I wrote this as a quick fun project to help improved my daily workflow while deving on numerous projects using BDD and TDD.
+I wrote this as a convenience tool to help improve my daily workflow while deving on numerous projects using BDD and TDD.

-This plugin basically makes it so that you don't have to leave your Sublime Text 2 editor to get the benefits that Guard normally provides, see the output of Guard as it runs tests, or control Guard as you would normally be able to.

-This plugin does NOT include any default key bindings.
-In fact I do not recommend that you setup key bindings for this plugin.
-This plugin simply provides the following commands through the commands popup menu (Cmd+Shift+P):
+This plugin provides an interface for controlling Guard and viewing Guards output within the Sublime Text 2 editor.
+Not having to switch between a terminal and an editor to see Red/Green states improves workflow drastically.

+All of the commands are available via the command palette (**super+shift+p**).

+When performing some normal operations in Sublime Text 2, like search,  it hides the Guard output.
+Therefore, this plugin provides a default key binding (**super+shift+c**) to show or reshow the Guard output.

 * Commands available when Guard is NOT running